Pope County judge accused of improper behavior announces retirement after facing more complaints

+A Pope County judge suspended last year for making improper remarks to defendants and failing to appoint public defenders is retiring after facing a new round scrutiny, judicial disciplinary officials said Tuesday.

-District Court Judge Don Bourne’s retirement came after the Arkansas Judicial Discipline and Disability Commission received more complaints against him and moved to reinstate a 75-day portion of his remaining suspension, according to a news release from the commission.
+District Court Judge Don Bourne's retirement will come after the Arkansas Judicial Discipline and Disability Commission received more complaints against him and moved to reinstate a 75-day portion of his remaining suspension, according to a news release from the commission.
 His retirement will be effective Saturday.

 When the commission acknowledged Bourne's retirement Tuesday, it was investigating five complaints he had received since he returned to the bench following a 15-day unpaid suspension last year.
 Some of the new complaints came just days after he returned to court, said David Sachar, executive director of the commission.

-While Sachar said allegations against judges are generally confidential, he confirmed that the most recent complaints were similar to the ones that led to Bourne’s orginal suspension.
+While Sachar said allegations against judges are generally confidential, he confirmed that the most recent complaints were similar to the ones that led to Bourne's original suspension.

 Earlier complaints accused Bourne of making derogatory comments to defendants and failing to appoint defense attorneys for those who could not afford legal counsel.